Fleak SQL Language Reference

 json_array_elements(items) item -

-Remember aggregation scope - aggregations work on the current input event list only
+Remember aggregation scope - aggregations work on the current input record list only

 Limitations and Special Behaviors